 There are over 100 warm-up games, integrated into the units, specifically focusing on each skill.
 Warm-ups front-load challenging concepts, develop number talk and mental maths strategies, and revise previous developmental steps to build fluency.

 Diagnostic growth-mindset assessments that require students to reason, use strategies and show their mathematical thinking (not just click a box)

 Diagnostic assessments that are user-friendly for the early years emphasise that students must show their strategies and mathematical thinking.
-Formula-driven spreadsheets then make data immediately actionable for teams by linking the developmentally-sequenced points-of-need directly back to hands-on units with multiple lesson options to target each gap.
+Formula-driven spreadsheets then make data immediately actionable for teams by linking the highlighted points-of-need for their students directly back to the hands-on unit plans, providing multiple lesson options to target each gap and next learning goal.

-Formative assessments are integrated into the units, including regular exit tickets, cross-check templates with progressive learning goals and success criteria are all pre-filled for every year level and developmental step.
+Formative assessments are integrated into the units, including regular exit tickets, cross-check templates with progressive learning goals and success criteria all pre-filled for every year level and developmental step.

 Critical checkpoints and strategy staircases, developed in our pilot schools, focus each team on their year level’s big developmental steps and numeracy goals, forming a powerful sequence of learning.
 An easy-to-follow scope and sequence also guides teams as to the recommended timings for each unit, providing more time for student practice and mastery of the big ideas.